SohelMansuri/FRExercise/README.md

 * See main source code for MVVM pattern.
 * Note: Unit tests are provided.
-* Also, UI tests using Espresso.
+* Also, UI tests using Espresso and Hilt for test dependency injection.